Estrogens are natural hormones. They are important in sexual development and other body functions.

 Before menopause, most estrogens are produced in the ovaries.
 After menopause, the ovaries no longer produce much estrogen and estrogens mainly come from fat tissue.

 Higher amounts of estrogen in the blood are linked to an increased risk of breast cancer in women after menopause .

 Researchers are studying a possible link to breast cancer before menopause.

 For a summary of research studies on estrogen levels and the risk of breast cancer, visit the Breast Cancer Research Studies section.

 Studies have shown postmenopausal women with higher blood levels of the estrogen estradiol have an increased risk of breast cancer [18,59-61].

-Studies have shown that postmenopausal women who have high levels of the estrogen estradiol in their blood have an increased risk of breast cancer .
-A pooled analysis that combined data from nine studies found the risk of breast cancer was twice as high among women with higher levels of estradiol compared to women with lower levels .
+A pooled analysis of data from 9 studies found the risk of breast cancer was twice as high among women with higher levels of estradiol compared to women with lower levels .

-A pooled analysis of data from seven studies found that higher blood estrogen levels may modestly increase breast cancer risk in premenopausal women .
+A pooled analysis of data from 7 studies found higher blood estrogen levels may modestly increase breast cancer risk before menopause .

-All of these steps may help lower the risk of breast cancer as well as other chronic diseases.
+All of these steps may help lower the risk of breast cancer and other chronic diseases.